-The Democratic Debate Over Medicare For All And Middle Class Taxes, Explained
+The Democratic Debate Over 'Medicare For All' And Middle-Class Taxes, Explained

 Not only that, but all of this depends on how much Sanders' plan costs and whether these taxes really would cover the entire cost of the plan.
 One 2016 report from the Urban Institute found that taxes proposed by Sanders wouldn't fully cover his Medicare for All plan at the time.

-That study also raised the question of knock-on effects of taxes on employers: on the one hand, the study pointed out, not-paying premiums anymore could mean more compensation for some workers.
+That study also raised the question of knock-on effects of taxes on employers: on the one hand, the study pointed out, not paying premiums anymore could mean more compensation for some workers.
 On the other hand, new payroll taxes could mean reduced wages at some businesses.

 Joe Biden swung back at that — his deputy campaign manager, Kate Bedingfield, in a statement said that Harris' plan represented "a refusal to be straight with the American middle class," adding that they believed her plan would mean middle-class tax hikes.